Top 10 United Nations Logos – UN Logo Design Inspiration

 The genesis of the Human Rights Council traces back to the United Nations Commission on Human Rights, which was criticised in the early 2000s for being politicised and ineffective in its mandate.
 After extensive negotiations, the Commission was replaced by the Human Rights Council on March 15, 2006, through UN General Assembly Resolution 60/251.

-On June 18, 2007, exactly one year after its first meeting, the Council adopted its iconic logo and motto, “human rights for all.”
+On June 18, 2007, exactly one year after its inaugural meeting, the Council adopted its iconic logo and motto, “Human Rights for all.”
 The logo features the UN emblem of a world map framed by olive branches, with the words “Human Rights Council” in blue font circling the top.
 This mirrors the distinctive style of other UN bodies, with the Council's specialised focus clear through its bold name.

-Over the past 15+ years, the Human Rights Council has emerged as a leading force in promoting human rights through investigations, monitoring, reporting, and recommendations to address violations.
+Over the past 15 years, the Human Rights Council has emerged as a leading force in promoting human rights through investigations, monitoring, reporting, and recommendations to address human rights violations.
 However, its membership and agenda continue to face criticisms over perceived bias, selectivity, and politicisation.
 The Council remains at the forefront of international efforts to uphold universal human rights principles.

 6: United Nations Environment Programme Logo